 The programme is designed for people in full-time employment, studying part-time in parallel (often travelling in each time from overseas).
-The teaching is divided into eight themed teaching weeks, spread across the two years.
-Students often manage this by arranging annual leave at these times, or negotiating study leave with their employer.
+The teaching is divided into eight themed teaching weeks, spread across two years.
+Students often manage this by arranging annual leave at these times or negotiating study leave with their employer.
 Each teaching theme in Oxford (or London) lasts for five days (Monday to Friday).

 To view how these themes are spread across each year, please see below:

 Climate Change and the Built Environment (December, Oxford)

 Financing Sustainability (April, Oxford)

 Sustainable Transport (June, Oxford)

 Urbanisation in the Global South (January, Oxford)

 Leadership, Governance and Future Cities (March, Oxford)